alephys26/cvt_as/README.md

 `git branch "Bx__Task"`
 To switch to this branch, use
 `git checkout "Bx__Task"`
-To compress these two together
+To do the above two actions together in a single command
 `git checkout -b "Bx__Task"`

 ## Commit Instructions